MichaelShoemaker/shoemaker-de-zoomcamp-final-project/README.md

 Below is a sample of the data to be used:
 ![Screenshot](/images/DataSample-FinalProject.png)

-ride_id - Unique ID Assigned to Each Divvy Trip rideable_type - Type of Vehicle Used started_at - Start of Trip Date and Time ended_at - End of Trip Date and Time start_station_name - Name Assigned to Station the Trip Started at start_station_id - Unique Identification Number of Station the Trip Started at end_station_name - Name Assigned to Station the Trip Ended at end_station_id - Unique Identification Number of Station the Trip Ended at start_lat - Latitude of the Start Station start_lng - Longitude of the Start Station end_lat - Latitude of the End Station end_lng - Longitude of the End Station member_casual - Field with Two Values Indicating Whether the Rider has a Divvy Membership or Paid with Credit Card
+ride_id - Unique ID Assigned to Each Divvy Trip<br>
+rideable_type - Type of Vehicle Used<br>
+started_at - Start of Trip Date and Time<br>
+ended_at - End of Trip Date and Time<br>
+start_station_name - Name Assigned to Station the Trip Started at<br>
+start_station_id - Unique Identification Number of Station the Trip Started at<br>
+end_station_name - Name Assigned to Station the Trip Ended at<br>
+end_station_id - Unique Identification Number of Station the Trip Ended at<br>
+start_lat - Latitude of the Start Station<br>
+start_lng - Longitude of the Start Station<br>
+end_lat - Latitude of the End Station<br>
+end_lng - Longitude of the End Station<br>
+member_casual - Field with Two Values Indicating Whether the Rider has a Divvy Membership or Paid with Credit Card<br>